 In 2004, property owners on East Sixth Street petitioned the City Council to establish the East Sixth Street Public Improvement District (PID).
 Owners incorporated as the non-profit 501(c)(6) organization, the Pecan Street Owners Association, and contracted with the City of Austin to manage the PID.
 In January 2008, the association began doing business as the 6ixth Street Austin Association (6ixth).

-In 2019, more than 60 percent of property owners representing 90 percent of the property valuation signed petitions to reauthorize the PID.
-During the Fiscal Year 2026/2027, 6ixth will continue with its work guided by the mission to make the East Sixth Street National Register Historic District a source of pride to the Austin community while not duplicating the services provided by the Downtown Public Improvement District through the following:
+In 2024, more than 50 percent of property owners representing more than 50 percent of the property valuation signed petitions to reauthorize the PID.

+During the five-year plan, 6ixth will continue with its work guided by the mission to make the East Sixth Street National Register Historic District a source of pride to the Austin community while not duplicating the services provided by the Downtown Public Improvement District through the following:

-- Educating and communicating for the preservation and enhancement of the district's unique historic character - Creating a vibrant mixed-use district so that locals and visitors alike will utilize its diverse offerings; and - Making Sixth Street an important economic and cultural asset to the community for today and future generations.
+- Educating and communicating for the preservation and enhancement of the district's unique historic character; - Creating a vibrant mixed-use district so that locals and visitors alike will utilize its diverse offerings; and - Making Sixth Street an important economic and cultural asset to the community for today and future generations.